wp-plugins/jquery-featured-content-gallery/readme.txt

 Removed unnecessary CSS from jfc.css.php

 = 1.2 =
-*Fixed gallery icons path issue
-*Added ability to change order of frames
+Fixed gallery icons path issue and added ability to change order of frames

 == To Do ==